The Administration Division is responsible for the following functions within the New Westminster Police Department:

 Criminal Intelligence Unit

 The Criminal Intelligence Unit is responsible for collecting, analyzing and interpreting a variety of investigative and intelligence data to support investigative activities as well as assisting police management in the prevention of crime and efficient deployment of resources to address current patterns of criminal activity.
 The unit comprises of a partnership between a police detective and a civilian crime analyst.
 This unit is the central conduit for information distribution throughout the police department.
 The Criminal Intelligence Unit also distributes relevant information to and from other justice agency partners.

-The Forensic Identification Section provides support services to investigators.
+The Forensic Identification Unit provides support services to investigators.
 The section’s role is to examine crime scenes and associated exhibits, locate, document and develop relevant evidence, and provide impartial reports and opinions to investigators as well as the Courts.
-Members develop knowledge and expertise relating to development of fingerprints and fingerprint evidence, footwear comparison, collection of DNA, forensic video applications, blood stain evidence, photography and many other areas.
+Members develop knowledge and expertise relating to the development of fingerprints and fingerprint evidence, footwear comparison, collection of DNA, forensic video applications, bloodstain evidence, photography, and many other areas.
 Identification members assist investigators in crimes such as assaults, robberies, and homicides.

 In January 2013, the New Westminster Police became the first Municipal Police Department to sign on with the RCMP LMD Emergency Response Team.
 In response to rising violent crime in 2006, the Lower Mainland District Regional Police Service phased in a full-time 67-member ERT team to support front-line police officers in the LMD’s 13 detachments.

 Although the members are part of a full-time team, they are based out of different detachments where they participate in briefings, liaise with local units to provide tactical advice and patrol the detachment area as available.
 This ensures each municipality not only benefits through access to the emergency response capabilities, but also has access to the expertise of each member on an ongoing basis, and the team has a visible presence in each municipality.